 They may also ask you to perform some other exercises to put some stress on your Achilles tendon.
 For instance, standing on the affected leg and raising your heel off the ground, or hopping on that foot whether on the spot or in a forward direction.
 These kinds of movement assist the diagnosis by bringing on or reproducing the pain.

 It's also a possibility that the doctor might order an X-ray or MRI scan of your foot and leg so as to check for fractures, partial tears of the tendon, or signs of a condition that might get worse.
 An X-ray will show whether the lower part of the Achilles tendon has calcified which is a clear denotation of Achilles tendonitis.

-In the case of severe noninsertional Achilles Tendinitis, calcification can occur in the middle portion of the tendon as well.
-An MRI while not necessary for diagnosing the condition, assists in showing the severity of the damage to the tendon and hence helps in planning for surgery.
+In the case of severe non-insertional Achilles Tendinitis, calcification can occur in the middle portion of the tendon as well.
+An MRI is not necessary for diagnosing the condition but it assists in showing the severity of the damage to the tendon and hence helps in planning for surgery.

 Achilles Tendinitis Treatment

 Treatment aims to relieve pain and reduce swelling.
 The possible course of action of the treatment will be conditional as per the severity of the condition and whether the patient is a professional athlete or not.
 The doctor will in all likelihood recommend a combination of strategies.